sdilts/cl-bindgen/README.md

   `pkg-config --cflags`
 + `pointer-expansion` (experimental): Used to provide either a regex or a list of pointer types to expand or not expand in the output.
-+ `enum-expansion`: By default, cl-bindgen does not expand enum types into their converted lisp type, and instead converts them to their underlying type.
-This allows you to specify which enums should get expanded to their lisp type.
++ `enum-constants`: By default, cl-bindgen expands enum value symbols into keywords.
+Types captured here will be expanded to constants instead.
 + `make-inline` (experimental): Used to provide either a regex or a list of names matching functions that should be declared `inline`.